fedorbondarev/eigenvalues_calculator/README.md

 ## Overview

 The Double Step QR Algorithm is an iterative method used to compute the eigenvalues of a matrix.
-It iteratively transforms the matrix into a quasi-triangular form, converging towards the eigenvalues.
-This implementation utilizes the Double Step QR Algorithm to efficiently calculate the eigenvalues of a given matrix.
+It iteratively transforms the matrix into a quasi-triangular form.

 ## Usage

-Input and output files are passed as first and second arguments.
+The paths to input and output files are passed as first and second arguments.

 ## Matrix Format